 “Verily, the soul is inclined to evil” (Quran 12:53)

-Islam expresses the importance of one to purify, to cleanse, and to restrain themselves from submitting to their sinful desires.
-They are expected to avoid acts of disobedience and are expected to perform acts of obedience which are pleasing to God.
+Jihad in English: Islam expresses the importance of one to purify, to cleanse, and to restrain themselves from submitting to their sinful desires.
+They are expected to avoid acts of disobedience and are expected to perform acts of obedience that are pleasing to God.
 Islam expects its followers to give preference to their soul and their conscience over their body and desires, by striving to resist their urges and inner temptations.

 “And whoever strives only strives for [the benefit of] himself.
 Indeed, Allah is free from need of the worlds” (Quran 29:6)

-Islam places a great deal of emphasis on self-improvement, self-development, self-restraint, and self-control, shaping one’s life in the best manner for one’s benefit and the benefit of society at large.
-This Jihad is intended to purify the soul and involves struggling against the greed for worldly purposes, arrogance, pride, envy, jealousy, hatred, hypocrisy, insincerity, vanity, narcissism, and other evil traits which Satan uses to lead humanity astray into destruction.
+What is Jihad in Islam in English: Islam places a great deal of emphasis on self-improvement, self-development, self-restraint, and self-control, shaping one’s life in the best manner for one’s benefit and the benefit of society at large.
+This Jihad meaning is intended to purify the soul and involves struggling against the greed for worldly purposes, arrogance, pride, envy, jealousy, hatred, hypocrisy, insincerity, vanity, narcissism, and other evil traits which Satan uses to lead humanity astray into destruction.
 It is imperative for every Muslim to struggle and strive daily to overcome these evils to the best of their ability.
 The Jihad of the soul also includes the struggle to perform good deeds for the sake of God, to please Him and become closer to him.
 Allah states in His Book: